ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   evaluated_msg, blinded_msg, info)
 ~~~

-If this succeeds, the Client then constructs a Token as described in
+If this succeeds, the Client then constructs a Token as follows:
-[http-auth-doc] as follows:

 ~~~
 struct {